reconquest/loreley/README.md

 # loreley

-Easy and extensible colorizer for the output of programs.
+Easy and extensible colorizer for the programs' output.

 Basically, loreley turns this: